World of Goo Review

 World of Goo

-By Kevin Mitchell Posted on March 20, 2017
+By Kevin Mitchell | Posted: March 20, 2017

 Released nine years ago on PC and Wii, World of Goo was one of the first games that really catapulted the indie development scene as we know it today.
 Hell, according to some bits of scrap paper I have filed away, SelectButton was still in its early infancy stages with some rough layout drawings and a laundry list of ideas.
-Developed by indie studio 2D BOY initially, World of Goo has been released on the Nintendo Switch by Tomorrow Corporation, which is comprised of one of the co-founders of 2D BOY and the creative genius behind World of Goo.
+Developed initially by indie studio 2D BOY, World of Goo has been released on the Nintendo Switch by Tomorrow Corporation, which is comprised of one of the co-founders of 2D BOY and the creative genius behind World of Goo.

-Nothing new was added to the Switch version of the game outside of the soundtrack, which can be played from the Switch’s home screen menu.
-I did notice that when using pointer controls with the Joy-Cons, that I had to recenter the cursor after every level.
+Nothing new was added to the Switch version of the game outside of the soundtrack, which can be played from the Switch's home screen menu.
+I did notice that when using pointer controls with the Joy-Cons, I had to recenter the cursor after every level.
 Calibrating the controller only requires you to press the plus or minus button, depending on which one you are using, and it will recenter the cursor.
-While it wouldn’t be efficient, I still would have liked to see Pro Controller support for analog control, as I don’t believe the Pro controller supports gyroscopic pointer mechanics.
+While it wouldn't be efficient, I still would have liked to see Pro Controller support for analog control, as I don't believe the Pro Controller supports gyroscopic pointer mechanics.
 If it does, then this is a no-brainer.
-While some may scoff that a two-handed controller is not the best means to play the game, which is true, having a controller shut off because you opened a game that doesn’t support it is completely backward.
+While some may scoff that a two-handed controller is not the best means to play the game, which is true, having a controller shut off because you opened a game that doesn't support it is completely backward.

 Simply Put